 And even better?
 If you’re staying at one of the homestays in Sapa, there’ll likely be someone who’d love to be a hiking guide for you!
 At Miku Chillhouse, where I stayed, the local kids were happy to show a group of us to the nearby waterfall!
 They were adorable.

-Would you rather have everything planned out for you?
+Hey, would you rather have everything planned out for you?
 Click here to take a look at this 2-day Sapa tour from Hanoi where all your activities are already ready to go!

 3. Exploring Halong Bay by Boat

 Turquoise blue waters, limestone karsts of all different shapes and sizes jutting out of the sea; breathtaking views, and bays packed with lively junk boats, filled with fun and friendly backpackers… need I say more?